ding-lab/germlinewrapper/README.md

 [11] Generate maf file with readcount

-[12] Generate indvidual vcf file for running charger
+[12] Generate indvidual vep annotated vcf file for running charger

+[13] Run charger

 ### see work_log_test for how to run jobs in compute1